decred/politeiagui/plugins-structure/packages/core/README.md

 Easy, huh?
 Just use this interface and then use your politeiagui plugin on your application shell.

+Since our design uses _yarn_ monorepo structure to manage our project on build-time, it's required to run `yarn` on the root so it recognizes the new plugin.

 ## <a id="core-app-setup">**App Setup**</a>

 An application is just used to connect all plugins into an integrated interface.